dboris/camlkit/README.md

 let () = main ()
 ```

+The best way to get started is to peruse the sample programs and use them
+as a starting template.
+Read the Apple documentation for the classes and methods
+of interest.
+All books on iOS and macOS development in Objective-C are directly
+applicable.
+Below is a short introduction to Camlkit.

 ## Introduction

 If you are familiar with Cocoa development in Objective-C or Swift, transferring